If you make a loss

 If your total taxable gain is still above the tax-free allowance, you can deduct unused losses from previous tax years.
 If they reduce your gain to the tax-free allowance, you can carry forward the remaining losses to a future tax year.

 Claim for your loss by including it on your tax return.
-If you’ve never made a gain and aren’t registered for Self Assessment, you can write to HMRC instead.
+If you’ve never made a gain and are not registered for Self Assessment, you can write to HMRC instead.

-You don’t have to report losses straight away - you can claim up to 4 years after the end of the tax year that you disposed of the asset.
+You do not have to report losses straight away - you can claim up to 4 years after the end of the tax year that you disposed of the asset.

 There’s an exception for losses made before 5 April 1996, which you can still claim for.
 You must deduct these after any more recent losses.

-Losses when disposing assets to family and others
+Losses when disposing of assets to family and others

 Your husband, wife or civil partner

-You usually don’t pay Capital Gains Tax on assets you give or sell to your spouse or civil partner.
-You can’t claim losses against these assets.
+You usually do not pay Capital Gains Tax on assets you give or sell to your spouse or civil partner.
+You cannot claim losses against these assets.

 Other family members and ‘connected people’

-You can’t deduct a loss from giving, selling or disposing of an asset to a family member unless you’re offsetting a gain from the same person.
+You cannot deduct a loss from giving, selling or disposing of an asset to a family member unless you’re offsetting a gain from the same person.